penalara/engineInputGHCFile/schema-doc/ghc-definitions-dailystay-properties-countaroundmidday.md

 engineInputGHCSchema#/definitions/dailyStay/properties/countAroundMidday
 ```

-Indicates, in case of a split day, that the unoccupied intervals between the morning and afternoon class units are counted.
+It indicates, in the case of split shifts, that the unoccupied intervals between the morning and afternoon class units are counted each day.

 | Abstract            | Extensible | Status         | Identifiable            | Custom Properties | Additional Properties | Access Restrictions | Defined In                                                         |